maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

 Description
 ===========

-:class:`PickerDialog` is a dialog that is used to show a :class:`HildonTouchSelector` widget and a 'Done' button to allow users to finish their selections.
+:class:`PickerDialog` is a dialog that is used to show a :class:`TouchSelector` widget and a 'Done' button to allow users to finish their selections.

-The :class:`PickerDialog` will show a 'Done' button in case the :class:`HildonTouchSelector` allows multiple selection.
+The :class:`PickerDialog` will show a 'Done' button in case the :class:`TouchSelector` allows multiple selection.
 The label of the button can be set using :meth:`PickerDialog.set_done_label` and retrieved using :meth:`PickerDialog.get_done_label`

 Note that in most cases developers don't need to deal directly with this widget. :class:`HildonPickerButton` is designed to pop up a :class:`PickerDialog` and manage the interaction with it.